Self-proclaimed Simple Man, Bill O'Reilly is with us right now.

 I mean, and I think that story could rewrite itself if President Trump wants that.

-Um but I I agree with I agree with your analogy.
+But I agree with your analogy.

-Uh Bill, you've been on your A game today.
+Bill, you've been on your A-game today.

-As long as you agree with your Muse, Hannity, you're in good territory.
+As long as you agree with your muse, Hannity, you're in good territory.

 Oh, I'm mentally stable now for at least three minutes.

-Relaxed and and uh do I have a minute to talk about Gingrich?
+And do I have a minute to talk about Gingrich?

 Congratulations, another huge bestseller.